bow-simulation/virtualbow-website/docs/contributing.md

 There are always many things to implement or improve, from the user interface down to the simulation model and the numerical methods.
 The source code is hosted at [https://gitlab.com/bow-simulator/bow-simulator](https://gitlab.com/bow-simulator/bow-simulator).
 Check out the Readme for build instructions and how to contribute code.
-If you need ideas on what to work on, have a look at the [issue tracker](https://gitlab.com/bow-simulator/bow-simulator/issues).
+If you need ideas on what to work on, have a look at the [issues](https://gitlab.com/bow-simulator/bow-simulator/issues) and [milestones](https://gitlab.com/bow-simulator/bow-simulator/milestones).
 Or just get in contact and I will gladly help you getting started.

 ### Validation of Simulation Results